urunrefined/nasm16bitdospc98/README.md

 ## Disassembling
 I recommend the following command to disassemble COM files:
-* objdump --disassembler-options=intel -D -b binary -mi386 -Maddr16,data16 'executeable'*
+* objdump -D -b binary -mi386 -Maddr16,data16,intel 'executeable' *
 Be aware the data section will also be disassembled, giving you garbage operations at the end.
 There is no easy way to add data/code segment information to COM files, so this is the way it will be.